K-12 Teachers and Students

 Teacher Professional Development

-The Hammer Museum and the Visual and Performing Arts Education Program (VAPAE) in the UCLA School of the Arts and Architecture host free teacher professional development workshops throughout the year, including a three-day summer program—Connecting Art and the Common Core: A Teacher Institute—and half-day workshops in the fall and winter.
+The Hammer Museum and the Visual and Performing Arts Education Program (VAPAE) in the UCLA School of the Arts and Architecture host free teacher professional development workshops throughout the year, including a three-day summer program—Strengthening 21st Century Skills Through Art—and half-day workshops in the fall and winter.

 The last teacher workshop, "Multiple Perspectives, Diverse Experiences: Exploring Character through Dance and Visual Art," took place on Saturday, November 5, 2016.